-- To return the outboard motor to the normal running position, place the gear shift lever in neutral. - Place the tilt lock lever in the lock/down position, then slightly tilt the outboard motor up until the tilt support bar automatically returns to the free position.
+- To return the outboard motor to the normal running position, place the remote control lever / gear shift lever in neutral. - Place the tilt lock lever in the lock/down position, then slightly tilt the outboard motor up until the tilt support bar automatically returns to the free position.

-6. Slowly lower the outboard motor to the normal position.
+Slowly lower the outboard motor to the normal position.